hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 where :math:`\mathbb{E}_n [\cdot]` takes empirical average over :math:`n` trajectories sampled from online interactions.

-The benefit of On-Policy Policy Gradient is that it enables an unbiased estimation of the policy value as :math:`n` grows.
+The benefit of On-Policy Policy Gradient is to enable an unbiased estimation of the policy gradient.
-However, as the algorithm needs :math:`n` trajectories collected by :math:`\pi_{k-1}` every time the policy is updated to :math:`\pi_{k}`, the algorithm is known to suffer from *sample inefficiency* and instability.
+However, as the estimation needs :math:`n` trajectories every time the policy is updated from :math:`\pi_{k-1}` to :math:`\pi_{k}`, On-Policy Policy Gradient often suffers from *sample inefficiency* and its training process can sometimes be unstable.

 Q-Learning
 ----------
-To pursue the sample efficiency, Q-Learning instead takes Off-Policy approach, which leverages a large amount of data in the replay buffer :cite:`mnih2013playing`.
+To pursue the sample efficiency, Q-Learning instead takes Off-Policy approach, which leverages a large amount of data collected in the replay buffer :cite:`mnih2013playing`.
-Specifically, it aims to learn the following state value :math:`V(s_t)` and state-action value :math:`Q(s_t, a_t)` using the data collected by previous online interactions :cite:`watkins1992q`.
+Specifically, the value-based approach aims to learn the following state value :math:`V(s_t)` and state-action value :math:`Q(s_t, a_t)` using the data collected by previous online interactions :cite:`watkins1992q`.

 .. math::